PJs

 Optimizing SIMD, part 2

 A quick follow-up to my previous post.
 The approach I suggested (“generate boxing instructions but bypass them when possible”) is in some sense pessimistic: we generate the instructions we need for the worst case and then cleanup.
 Like many problems in computer science, it has an optimistic dual.
 We could generate unboxed data and then insert boxes where needed.
 In fact, we have an existing mechanism for doing that, called the type policies.
+Basically, there is a phase where each MIR opcode goes through and examines the types of its inputs, attempting to reconcile those types with what it needs, either by boxing or unboxing as needed.

 read more →